jdreese79/PiInTheSky/README.md

 3/20/19- We screwed the wood pieces together and added a stand to keep it standing upright without us holding it.
 We also started making a solidworks rendering of it.

 3/25/19- Today we began working on the code for our project.

+3/29/19- This week we've continued to make progress on our code.

+4/12/19- This week we've continued to make progress on our code.

+4/19/19- This week we've continued to make progress on our code.

+4/26/19- This week we've continued to make progress on our code.